 Energy Systems Engineering

 The new Energy Systems Engineering (ESE) program began in fall 2012 with the class of 2016.
 This program will prepare graduates for careers in the many varied segments of the fast growing energy industry in positions that provide for the engineering planning, design, and installation of various equipment and systems required for the generation, management and distribution of electrical power.
-ESE cooperative education experiences are available in the summer only.

 The program will prepare graduates for careers in the rapidly growing conventional and alternative energy industries, including but not limited to positions in project design, planning, procurement, installation, testing, power distribution, and control.